christianareas/openapi-components/README.md

 npm install openapi-components
 ```

-Then, import the provider and use it to wrap your app:
+Then, import the provider, use it to wrap your app, and pass it the URL to your OpenAPI file:

 ```tsx
 import { OpenApiDataProvider } from "openapi-components"